w3c/wai-tutorials/source/images/imagemap.html.erb.md

 [Full code for Image map example](examples/imagemap.html)

+Browser implementation for image maps varies at the time of writing, see [this HTML bug](https://lists.w3.org/Archives/Public/public-html-bugzilla/2015Jan/0020.html).
+To accommodate for the different implementations, keep in mind to

+* use every image map only once.
+That means if multiple images with the same map are to be used, the map should be duplicated and have a different `id`s;
+* place the `<map>` element as a direct sibling to the image.

 {::nomarkdown}
 <%= notes_start %>
 {:/nomarkdown}

 **Note:** Image maps may not function correctly on some mobile devices if the coordinates for the areas are not scaled using the same proportions as the image.
 To compensate for this you could provide redundant text links on the same page.

 {::nomarkdown}
 <%= notes_end %>